Diatonic scale: Major scale

 The major scale or Ionian mode is one of the diatonic scales.
 It is made up of seven distinct notes, plus an eighth that duplicates the first an octave higher.
 The pattern of seven intervals separating the eight notes is T–T–S–T–T–T–S. In solfège, the syllables used to name each degree of the scale are Do–Re–Mi–Fa–Sol–La–Ti–Do.
 A sequence of successive natural notes starting from C is an example of major scale, called C-major scale.

-The eight degrees of the scale are also known by traditional names, especially when used in a tonal context:
+The seven degrees of the scale are also known by traditional names, especially when used in a tonal context: